djulianm/dare-assessment/README.md

 Clone the repo and then run `npm install`.

+Install adonis cli using npm: `npm i -g @adonisjs/cli`.

-Configure your .env file on root folder like the .env.example
+Configure your .env file on root folder like the .env.example.

-Create a mysql database with the same name as informed on .env file
+Create a mysql database with the same name as informed on .env file.

 ## Migrations